Single-Frame Point-Pixel Registration via Supervised Cross-Modal Feature Matching: Experiment

 \subsubsection{Sparse Point Cloud}

-Table~\ref{tab.cmp_kitti00} presents quantitative comparisons between our method and a series of state-of-the-art target-free LiDAR Camera Extrinsic Calibration (LCEC) approaches on the KITTI Odometry sequence 00.
+Table~\ref{tab.cmp_kitti00} presents quantitative comparisons between our method and a series of state-of-the-art target-free LCEC approaches on the KITTI Odometry sequence 00.
 The upper part of the table includes methods that directly regress poses from image pairs, while the lower part lists methods that first perform cross-modal matching and then estimate poses.
-Compared to the best regression-based method Borer~\etal~\cite{borer2024chaos}, our approach achieves a rotation error that is only 0.074$^\circ$ higher and a translation error that is only 0.055\,m higher.
-Note that we only train on sequence 02, while most direct pose regression methods are typically trained on all KITTI sequences except 00, and some even use KITTI-360~\cite{liao2022kitti} for training.
-Although direct regression methods achieve strong performance in some metrics, they rely on end-to-end black-box regression without explicit geometric constraints and typically require large amounts of training data.
-This makes them sensitive to modality gaps, viewpoint changes, and dynamic scenes, leading to limited generalization and interpretability.
+According to the experimental results, our method significantly outperforms most matching-based LCEC approaches, while performing slightly worse than some of the regression-based methods.
+Note that we only train on sequence 02, while most direct regression methods are trained on more KITTI sequences.
+Although these regression methods achieve strong performance in some metrics, they rely on black-box regression without explicit geometric constraints and require large training data, making them sensitive to modality gaps, viewpoint changes, and dynamics.
 In contrast, our method first establishes reliable correspondences between LiDAR intensity and RGB images, and then estimates the pose via EPnP.
-This design not only offers better interpretability and robustness but also achieves significantly better results than all existing matching-based pose estimation methods.
-Moreover, our performance is competitive with the best direct regression methods in both rotation and translation errors, demonstrating strong overall effectiveness and practical potential.
+This design offers better interpretability and robustness, while also achieving competitive results with regression-based methods and outperforming all existing matching-based methods.
 On the other hand, compared to previous matching-based methods, our method significantly outperforms them, reducing the rotation error by 5.385$^\circ$ and the translation error by 0.864\,m.
 This improvement benefits from the introduction of an enhanced detector-free matching paradigm, which leverages supervised learning to establish robust correspondences between sparse point clouds and images.